ArohiDeshpande02/Basic-C-Shell/README.md

 # Basic-C-Shell
-This is a basic C code of uix shell.
+This is a basic C code of unix shell.